Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 TIMETABLE

-• Exact Itinerary sent 2 weeks before you start
+• The exact Itinerary will be sent 2 weeks before with all locations and timings

 Book this course